Thorqs/Thorqs.github.io/about.md

 # About me
 ## My Background
 I was born in the United States of America but grew up in New Zealand.
-I received my Bachelor of Science from University of Puget Sound in Tacoma, Washington, USA.
+I ended up going back to the US for university getting a Bachelor of Science from University of Puget Sound in Tacoma, Washington, majoring in physics and minoring in Mathematics and a Master of Science from University of Oregon in Eugene, Oregon, in Applied Physics with emphasis on Optical Materials and Devices.
+I like to (over)simplify the latter degree as studying lasers and laser accessories.

-Here I majored in physics but learned an appreciation for a vareity of subjects with one of my favourites being the interactions of Science, Technology, and Society.
+Through out both of these experiences I learned an appreciation for a vareity of subjects with one of my favourites being the interactions of Science, Technology, and Society.
-After this I continued my physics journey at University of Oregon (Eugene, OR, USA) where I recieved a Master of Science in applied physics with emphasis on optical materials and devices.
-I like to (over)simplify this as studying lasers and laser accessories.
-In the process of obtaining this degree I learned that knowledge of programming was becoming increasingly important toprcaticing physicists.
+In the process of obtaining these degrees I also learned that knowledge of programming has becoming increasingly important to physicists.
-This, combined with a prior interest in computing technology, led me to attend classes at University of Otago (Dunedin, NZ) in order to obtain a Diploma for Graduates endorsed with Computer Science.
+This, combined with a prior interest in computing technology, led me to continue my eduation at University of Otago (Dunedin, NZ) in order to obtain a Diploma for Graduates endorsed with Computer Science.
 This single year course was designed to be the functional equivalent of a major and, for the most part, I think this is accurate.
 I took the full course instead of simply working on projects on my own because if it's worth doing it's worth doing correctly.